Please contact us if you have any questions or comments or would just like some encouragement?

 (Tell your testimony of how you became a Christian.
 Please keep it to three minutes, using the following outline: Before-What characterized my life before I trusted Christ.
 During-How I came to trust Christ.
 After-How I am different now.)

-13. It was before I got to know Christ personally, I used to think that God was a vague concept that I could not relate to.
+13. Before I got to know Christ personally, I used to think that God was a vague concept that I could not relate to.
 How would you describe your view of God?
 Jesus?
-Is He real to you or more of a vague concept?
+Is He real to you or more of a fuzzy picture?

 14. If you could be sure there is a God, would you want to know him?
-Or if you could know God personally, would you want to?
+Or if you could know God personally, would you like to?

 15. Have you ever come to a point in your life where you trusted Jesus Christ as your personal Savior and Lord, or do you think that is something you are not ready for yet, but you are hoping to be someday?
 May I share with you how I trusted in Jesus?